Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 The cost of electrical wiring, resistors and capacitors is neglected.

-#### Best-case per-unit cost for 300 units: £15.24
+#### Best-case per-unit cost for 3000 units: £16.31

-- also need to take into account the cost of housing
+- already above budget, without accounting for the cost of housing the module

-So adds £6 to the single-unit price of electronics module
+This is above the budget, making the cost effectiveness score zero, giving Candidate 2 a KPI of zero.

-Might *just* be feasible if there are no other cost incurred (see below)
+(the increased cost from the base module is the cost of two AA batteries + one battery holder + ESP8266 + Cost of converting Pi Pico to Pi Pico W, which totals to £5.02 increased cost, in the best case.)

 <br />